 Before a supplier may terminate a dealer for the dealer's failure to achieve market penetration at levels consistent with similarly situated dealerships in the state, the supplier must provide written notice of its intention at least one year in advance.
 Idaho Code Ann. § 28-24-104(3).
 After issuing such a notice, the supplier must provide fair and reasonable efforts to work with the dealer to correct the problem.
 Id. at § 28-24-104(3)(a).
-At the end of one year of assisting the dealer with correcting the problem, the supplier may terminate or elect not to renew only upon written notice and must specify that termination or nonrenewal takes effect one hundred eighty days from the date of the notice, and that either party may petition the court for relief.
+At the end of one year of assisting the dealer with correcting the problem, the supplier may terminate or elect not to renew only upon written notice and must specify that termination or nonrenewal takes effect one hundred eighty days from the date of the notice, the reasons for determining that the dealer failed to meet reasonable market penetration, and that either party may petition the court for relief.
 Id. at § 28-24-104(3)(b).
 The supplier bears the burden of proving that a retailer's area does not afford sufficient sales potential to reasonably support the retailer; such proof must be in writing.
 Id. at § 28-24-104(3)(c).